 1 Pledges - Patron£1000.000 Pledges

-Become one of the book’s biggest supporters and get your name in the book’s frontispiece plus five signed copies.
+Become one of the book’s biggest supporters and get five signed copies.
 LIMITED TO 2.

 10 Pledges

-Words from the Hedge is a unique book: a passionate evocation of the history, beauty, and importance of our hedgerows by a craftsman with over twenty years’ experience – and the scars to prove it.
+Words from the Hedge is a passionate evocation of the history, beauty and importance of our hedgerows by a craftsman who has been laying hedges for almost three decades and has the scars to prove it.

 Prologue